Charts

 The aggregation applied to each minute interval is taken from [Fields] input field (auto-displayed to you when [downsample] is checked).

-Example - Before Downsampling
+Example - Raw Data

-Example - After Downsampling
+Example - Downsampled Data

 Note: